 Motion Capture ("mocap") is the technique of digitizing the movement of people, animals or objects.
-In the case of the ART Motion Capture system, markers are attached to the subject’s limbs (no need for lycra body suits!) and the data is captured by performing a range of movements in front of an array of pre-installed cameras.
+In the case of the ART Motion Capture system, markers are attached to the subject’s limbs and can be worn over normal clothes (no need for lycra body suits!).
+The data is captured by performing a range of movements in front of an array of pre-installed cameras.

 Before Motion Capture can take place, it is critical that the body markers are precisely calibrated in order to produce an exact replica of the movements made by the subject.
 To do this, ART Motion Capture uses a single step calibration process which is fast, accurate and convenient.
 The subject simply makes a series of arbitrary movements which automatically calculates the bone length and the position of the targets.
 The results are transferred automatically to a digital manikin where they can be used directly in real time, without the need for post processing.

 The ART Motion Capture set allows the precise recording of body movements.
 This is achieved by using 17 individual 6DOF targets which are attached to various parts of the body.
 This is very flexible in use because only the targets needed for the specific Motion Capture task need to be worn.
 For example, in a seating buck setup we use a subset of targets to track only the upper body, head and arms.
 The system is capable of tracking two people with full body tracking simultaneously, while a third subject’s upper body can also be tracked at the same time.
 The individual reflective markers have a tough plastic coating which makes them extremely resistant to the scratches and other minor damage that can be caused by rough working environments.

 Our ART-Human virtual manikin software provides a fast and easy way to accurately calibrate the human model to the dimensions of the tracked subject.

 Head mounted display (HMD)